Cervical Cancer

 Before beginning treatment, it is important to learn about the possible side effects and talk with your treatment team members about your feelings or concerns.
 They can prepare you for what to expect and tell you which side effects should be reported to them immediately.
 They can also help you find ways to manage the side effects you experience.

-- Cervical conization: the surgical removal of just the cancerous (or precancerous in many cases) part of the cervix.
+• Cervical conization: the surgical removal of just the cancerous (or precancerous in many cases) part of the cervix.
 Conization is an option only for the earliest cancers, the ones that are microscopic.
-This is the preferred treatment for women with very small cancers who wish to preserve fertility.
+This is the preferred treatment for birthing people with very small cancers who wish to preserve fertility.

-- Radical hysterectomy: this procedure can be performed abdominally (with an incision), laparoscopically, or robotically.
+• Radical hysterectomy: this procedure can be performed abdominally (with an incision), laparoscopically, or robotically.
+Open surgery is often recommended for radical hysterectomy, as cancer outcomes have been shown to be better with this approach.
 The word radical means that the uterus and the tissue between the uterus and pelvic wall, as well as part of the upper vagina, are removed.
 Lymph nodes in the pelvis are also removed and examined to determine if the cancer has spread (radical pelvic lymphadenectomy).
 In some cases, both ovaries and both fallopian tubes must be removed.
 This procedure is called a bilateral salpingo-oophorectomy.

-- Radical trachelectomy: in this surgery, your cervix and surrounding tissues are removed, but the upper uterus is preserved for future pregnancy.
-This operation is only available for carefully selected women and is dependent on several factors.
+• Radical trachelectomy: in this surgery, your cervix and surrounding tissues are removed, but the upper uterus is preserved for future pregnancy.
+This operation is only available for carefully selected people and is dependent on several factors.

 Some pain and discomfort are common after surgery.
 Pain can be controlled with medicine.
 Tell your treatment team if you are experiencing more than mild pain.